 Focussing more on finding solutions to problems which you present to the counselling relationship.
 Finding goals that you want to work towards and strategies towards meeting those goals.

 If you would like more information about these types of counselling then please do not hesitate to get in touch.

 Training, qualifications & experience

 I trained to BA in Counselling degree level and have committed to 30+ hours professional development per year at since qualifying in 2002.
-I have been accredited with BACP for 6 years.
+I have been accredited with BACP for more than 15 years.
 I also have a Diploma in Person Centred Art Therapy Skills and training in working with Addiction and Complex issues.
 Also, I have foundation training in Cognitive Behavioural Therapy and can draw from the tools that CBT offers where appropriate.
 In the last five years I have developed further knowledge around working with people's trauma and the impact on them.
 This has influenced my practice greatly meaning that I offer information and guidance around managing the impact of peoples' trauma and offer coping strategies to help manage this.

 I have been working for 10 years in private practice, and in addition, have 20 years experience working both in GP practices, in a community setting and with people who are experiencing alcohol problems or addiction achieving good outcomes throughout.
 This means that I have worked with many wide ranging issues including; bereavement, relationship problems, work related problems, depression, anxiety, mental health issues, abuse issues, alcohol-related problems, and many more.